Categories

 Comparison of performance vectors using statistical significance tests

-Many RapidMiner operators can be used to estimate the performance of a learner or a preprocessing step etc. The result of these validation operators is a performance vector which collects the values of a set of performance criteria.
+Many operators can be used to estimate the performance of a learner or a preprocessing step etc. The result of these validation operators is a performance vector which collects the values of a set of performance criteria.
 For each criterion, the mean value and standard deviation are given.
 The question is how these performance vectors can be compared?
 Statistical significance tests like ANOVA or T-Test can be used to calculate the probability that the actual mean values are different.
 This Example Process performs exactly the same task.

 This Example Process starts with a Subprocess operator which provides two performance vectors as output.
 Have a look at the inner operators of the Subprocess operator.
 The Generate Data operator is used for generating an ExampleSet.
 The Multiply operator is used for producing multiple copies of this ExampleSet.
-X-Validation operators are applied on both copies of the ExampleSet.
-The first X-Validation operator uses the Support Vector Machine (LibSVM) operator whereas the second X-Validation operator uses the Linear Regression operator in the training subprocess.
+X-Validation (Deprecated) operators are applied on both copies of the ExampleSet.
+The first X-Validation (Deprecated) operator uses the Support Vector Machine (LibSVM) operator whereas the second X-Validation (Deprecated) operator uses the Linear Regression operator in the training subprocess.
 The resultant performance vectors are the output of the Subprocess operator.

 These performance vectors are compared using the T-Test and ANOVA operators respectively.
 The performance vectors and the results of the significance tests are connected to the result ports of the process and they can be viewed in the Results Workspace.
 Run the process and compare the results.
 The probabilities for a significant difference are equal since only two performance vectors were created.
 In this case the SVM is probably better suited for the data set at hand since the actual mean values are probably different.
 The SVM is considered better because its p-values is smaller than alpha which indicates a probably significant difference between the actual mean values.